All Episodes

 Everybody knows you buy these seats.

-Before she edged into the picture, Governor David Patterson, who by the way has raised taxes ridiculously here in New York, in case you haven't heard David Patterson had been considering about uh a dozen other potential contenders, most prominent among them.
+Before she edged into the picture, Governor David Patterson, who, by the way, has raised taxes ridiculously here in New York, in case you haven't heard.

 Cuomo, the son of Mario the Pious Cuomo, is the state's attorney general.

-Others who were said to be interested include Nassau County Executive Tom Swazi and Representatives Kirsten Gillibrand, Carolyn Maloney, and Brian Higgins.
+Others who were said to be interested include Nassau County Executive Tom Suazi and Representatives Kirsten Gillibrand, Carolyn Maloney, and Brian Higgins.

-Uh then came Kennedy, and suddenly the others seem to shrink in stature.
+Then came Kennedy, and suddenly the others seemed to shrink in stature.

 Representative Jose Serrano from the Bronx, which is where Colin Powell's from.